fenago/natural-language-processing-workshop/lab_guides/Lab_2.md

     get_stems(sentence)
     ```

     The preceding code generates the following output:

     ```
     'befor eating, it would be nice to sanit your hand wash with a sanit'
     ```

 `PorterStemmer` is a generic rule-based stemmer that tries to
 convert a word into its basic form by removing common suffixes and
 prefixes of the English language.

-Though stemming is a useful technique in NLP, it has a severe drawback.
-As we can see from this exercise, we find that, while `eating`
-has been converted into `eat` (which is its proper grammatical
-base form), the word `sanitize` has been converted into
-`sanit` (which isn\'t the proper grammatical base form).
-This
-may lead to some problems if we use it.
-To overcome this issue, there is
-another technique we can use called lemmatization.

 Lemmatization
 -------------